Evanlol123/sh1mmer/README.md

 ## How do I use it?

+> [!NOTE]
+> [dl.sh1mmer.me](https://dl.sh1mmer.me) has been taken down, so you'll need to find a site rehosting the RMA shims alongside Chromebrew.

 Here's how you do that.
 First, you need to know your Chromebook's board.
 Go to `chrome://version` on your Chromebook and copy the word after `stable-channel`.
 If `chrome://version` is blocked, you can search up your Chromebook's model name on [chrome100](https://chrome100.dev)